 A Brief History of Sky & Telescope

-Sky & Telescope magazine, now in its seventh decade, came about because of some happy accidents.
+Sky & Telescope magazine, now in its eighth decade, came about because of some happy accidents.
 Its earliest known ancestor was a four-page bulletin called The Amateur Astronomer, which was begun in 1929 by the Amateur Astronomers Association in New York City.
 Then, in 1935, the American Museum of Natural History opened its Hayden Planetarium and began to issue a monthly bulletin that became a full-size magazine called The Sky within a year.
 Under the editorship of Hans Christian Adamson, The Sky featured large illustrations and articles from astronomers all over the globe.
 It immediately absorbed The Amateur Astronomer.

 Despite initial success, by 1939 the planetarium found itself unable to continue financial support of The Sky.
 Charles A. Federer, who would become the dominant force behind Sky & Telescope, was then working as a lecturer at the planetarium.
 He was asked to take over publishing The Sky.
 Federer agreed and started an independent publishing corporation in New York.